tlee29/NLP-Sentiment-Analysis/README.md

-# PROJECT-1 Pre-war predictions on Ukraine-Russia War
+# PROJECT-1 Pre-War Predictions on Ukraine-Russia War

 The dataset I used was publicly published from Kaggle.
 Ukraine Conflict Twitter Dataset (Kaggle):